OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Test Battery
 ------------

 We build a customized testing infrastructure for the **respy** package.
 Among others, We rely on tools such as the the continuous integration services provided by `Travis CI <https://travis-ci.org/restudToolbox/package>`_, py.test for the management of the automated testing, and tox to ensure the property working of the package for alternative Python workings.
-Most of the actual testing is run on our dedicated testing server on the `Amazon Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2/>`_.

 We broadly group our testing efforts in four categories: